adafruit/Raw-IR-decoder-for-Arduino/README.md

 ## Build instructions
 Defines for the different brands were introduced to limit the memory footage on a Arduino UNO.
 Uncomment, in the beginning of the sketch, the define for your remote brand.
+You will get a compiler error if you forget to uncomment!

 * //#define MITSUBISHI_ELECTRIC
 * //#define FUJITSU